Found us from search engine?

 It’s a continually evolving discipline because search engines are in an arms race with online marketers.
 Search engines want to get the best and most accurate results in front of users.
 Marketers want to increase Google ranking.
 These agendas aren’t always in conflict, but they cause enough tension to generate a cold war of manipulation and countermeasures.

 Because of this merry war between marketers and algorithms, people focus almost solely on getting ahead of the trends at major search engines to try and gain an advantage.
 The downside of this approach is that they forget what they’re doing it for.
 The users.

 In this article, I’m going to discuss how the tools, the strategies, and the algorithms are changing from a person-centered perspective.
 The aim is to aid you in understanding your users, and how that understanding should inform your actions from beginning to the end.

 The better you understand your target audience, the better your business will perform.
 SEO increases your rankings and therefore, visibility, but understanding your audience will give you a huge advantage in conversion.

 Google’s whole way of working is informed by the pursuit of understanding people, and how they interact with algorithms.
 As a result, the last ten years have seen some major sea changes in the way their algorithms work.
 Here are some of the major changes, and what informed them.

 Google Algorithm Timeline:

 The year everything changed.
-Google launched personalized search, an algorithm update specifically designed to change their focus as a company.
+Google launched personalised search, an algorithm update specifically designed to change their focus as a company.

 From this time, Google focused on user satisfaction rather than business needs.
-This might have been frustrating for big business in the short term, but incentivised far greater audiences to use their services.
+This might have been frustrating for big business in the short term, but incentivized far greater audiences to use their services.